lmatteis/seedhub/attachments/ui.md

 - Pull data out of it
 - Interact with it through a programming interface… is a *Platform*.

 Essentially it's a software program that makes services available to other software programs through Application Programming Interfaces (APIs).
 For example, Genesys at its current state provides many different useful functionalities.
-Searching, browsing and filtering accessions.
+Searching, browsing and filtering data.
 A platform will let us abstract these services so that other people can customize them and use them more efficiently.

 Here's the components the platform will be interacting with: